siemens/vilocify-sdk-python/README.md

 # Vilocify SDK and CLI tool

 The Python SDK for [Vilocify](https://docs.vilocify.com), built using Vilocify's APIv2 JSON:API.
-This project also includes an example CLI tool to manage Vilocify Monitoring Lists.
+This project also includes a CLI tool to manage Vilocify Monitoring Lists e.g. to update or create lists from CycloneDX SBOM files.

 ## Prerequisites
 The Vilocify SDK needs Python 3.12 or newer.